webclinic017/mono/android/README.md

 └── WORKSPACE
 ```

-Each feature should be a new module.
-Each module should follow the structure outlined above.
+Each feature should be a new module defined as a top level directory with a `BUILD` file.
+Each module should follow the

-* src

-   `src` contains the modules `BUILD` file with instructions on how to build the module and run its tests.
+structure outlined above.

 * androidTest

    `androidTest` contains tests that need the Android library and/or Robolectric to run, including `Activity`